Sheila Olson of fitsheila.com

 I recognize that what I have to say is important, and that if articulated well, they can absorb the information and then implement it into their own lives, thereby having an easier time because of it.
 This reduces my anxiety as it shifts my own focus off of myself and onto what's important - them.

 The point to all of this, is that even the most successful people in the world struggle with the things you do.
 We are all human.

 And we can also all learn from one another to better understand how to live our lives with meaning and fulfillment.

 I want this of you!
-My yells of encouragement from the room I currently sit in only go so far, so please subscribe below to receive email updates with more helpful content.
+My yells of encouragement from the room I currently sit in only go so far, so join the self-made movement to receive email updates with more helpful content.